OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 ## Friendly advice:

-1. Remember to add "@CustomFunction
+1. Remember to add `/** @CustomFunction */` to any function you want registered.

+1. If you want to use `console.log`, do!
+It will show up in the Custom Functions dashboard taskpane.

 1. **DO NOT CLOSE ANY OF THE PANES AFTER OPENING.**
 There is currently a bug that will cause the custom functions runner to die if any of the panes are closed.